twoXes/awesome-structural-bioinformatics/README.md

 (2022) [Deep distributed computing to reconstruct extremely large lineage trees](https://www.nature.com/articles/s41587-021-01111-2)

 (1996) RFC 1958 [Architectural Principles of the Internet](https://datatracker.ietf.org/doc/html/rfc1958)

+### Distributed Cloud

+> In a distributed cloud, services are located or ‘distributed’ to specific locations to reduce latency and these services enjoy a single, consistent control place across public and private cloud environments

 ## Brief Explanation of AlphaFold Jax Architecture